NityaVerma19/NityaVerma19/README.md

-Hi 👋 My name is Nitya Verma
+Hi 👋 I am Nitya
 ============================
 Exploring the world of data